-RSA 674:33, I(a) and RSA 676:5

-hear appeals "taken by any person aggrieved or by any officer, department, board, or bureau of the municipality affected by any decision of the administrative officer" - concerning the Zoning Ordinance.
+- RSA 674:33, I(a) and RSA 676:5 - hear appeals taken by "the applicant, an abutter as defined by RSA 672:3" [i.e,. no longer "any person aggrieved"] or by any officer, department, board, or bureau of the municipality affected by any decision of the administrative officer - Per 2024 HB 1359 incl. expanded def. of abutter - concerning the Zoning Ordinance.

-RSA 676:5, II(a),

-- "administrative officer" = "any official or board who, in that municipality, has responsibility for issuing permits or certificates under the ordinance, or for enforcing the ordinance, and may include a building inspector, board of selectmen, or other official or board with such responsibility."
+- RSA 676:5, II(a), - "administrative officer" = "any official or board who, in that municipality, has responsibility for issuing permits or certificates under the ordinance, or for enforcing the ordinance, and may include a building inspector, board of selectmen, or other official or board with such responsibility."